 - Because funds were limited (and to decrease administrative burden), HOPE opted to pay full rent assistance for one year, avoiding complicated calculations and affordability determinations.
 This allowed us to include families with little to no income at the start of their rent assistance.
 All families greatly increased their income and earning capacity during the program and appear to be on track to successfully graduate.
-A shallow rent subsidy may work in some circumstances and allow more families to be assisted, however, it would prevent someone like Elaine, who had virtually no income at the start of this program, to participate. - The overwhelming stress of homelessness, inadequate housing, and poverty changes the brain and prevents even short term planning.
+A shallow rent subsidy may work in some circumstances and allow more families to be assisted, however, it would prevent someone like Elaine, who had virtually no income at the start of this program, to participate. - The overwhelming stress of homelessness, inadequate housing, and poverty changes the brain and prevents even short-term planning.
 As noted in Evicted, "[r]esidential stability begets a kind of psychological stability."
 The longer someone has been in unstable housing, the more time they will need to rewire their "stress" brain.
-Be patient and allow sufficient time for these people to properly adjust.
-Elaine, who had been homeless for two years and had experienced the added trauma of losing everything to Hurricane Katrina, took the longest to find housing, which included arranging to move and setting up utilities, and to find stable employment.
+Be patient and allow sufficient time for participants to properly adjust.
+Elaine had been homeless for two years and prior to this had experienced the trauma of losing everything to Hurricane Katrina.
+Of all the participants in our program, it took Elaine the longest to find stable employment and housing, which included arranging to move and setting up new utilities.
 Six months into the first year of full rent assistance, it wasn't clear if she would be able to succeed after our program concluded, prompting Project Access and HOPE to discuss potential alternatives and how to ensure long-term stability.
 Nine months into the program, Elaine had found employment, where she has now been stable for one year and has received a promotion and recognition.
 It is important to have the ability to pivot supportive services to ensure that as participants adjust to their rent assistance programs and begin to decompress, the organization supporting them can adjust to their individual needs and help them move toward self-sufficiency.